Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 Protective measures

-• Use pads or plates under jack stands and heavy feet.
+• Use pads/plates under jack stands and heavy feet.

-• Install wheels or glides on equipment instead of dragging.
+• Use wheels/glides on equipment instead of dragging.

-Recoat vs replace: knowing when your floor is at end-of-life
+Recoat vs replace: when is your floor actually “done”?

 A worn-looking epoxy floor is not always a failed floor.
-In many cases, the body coat is still sound and only the topcoat has worn down.
+In many cases, the base system is still bonded well, and only the topcoat is worn.

-• Likely full replacement: extensive delamination, moisture issues, widespread cracking or failed substrate repairs.
+• Likely full replacement: extensive delamination, ongoing moisture issues, repeated peeling in multiple zones.

-• Grey zone: localized failures that can be repaired and blended into a new system.
+• Repair + recoat: localized failures that can be patched and blended before a new finish coat.

 Epoxy flooring lifespan — FAQs